fusionjs/fusionjs/fusion-plugin-apollo/README.md

 import {GraphQLSchemaToken} from 'fusion-plugin-apollo';
 ```

 Your graphql schema is registered on the `GraphQLSchemaToken` token.
-This can be an Object of `{typeDefs, resolvers}` or the result from `makeExecutableSchema` or `makeRemoteExecutableSchema` from the `graphql-tools` library.
+This is the result of `makeExecutableSchema` or `makeRemoteExecutableSchema` from the `graphql-tools` library.

 ##### GraphQLEndpointToken